bengukalo/bengukalo/content/authors/admin/_index.md

 - Visitors

 ---
-   <p style="text-align:left;"> I am a neurodivergent Clinical Psychologist & Neuropsychologist.
-Cuurrently I work as a research assistant at Middle East Technical University.
-My research interest focuses on the sensory perceptions, vision in particular.
+   <p style="text-align:left;"> I am a Clinical Psychologist & Neuropsychologist.
+Currently I work as a research assistant at Middle East Technical University.
+I am interested in exploring the ways we utilize our sensory system to perceive the world, vision in particular.
 I am hoping to explore the visual cortex of visually impaired people in the future. </p>